webspirio/clickwise/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Rybbit Analytics for WordPress by Webspirio.
+Initial release of Clickwise Analytics for WordPress by Webspirio.
 Full-featured analytics integration with advanced event management.

 == External Services ==